Velocidex/velociraptor-web/content/docs/vql_reference/event/_index.md

 SELECT Sec FROM clock(period=10)
 ```

+The `start` parameter can be used to schedule the plugin to start
+at a particular time.
+This can be an integer (which will be
+interpreted as seconds since the epoch), a string or a time value.

 Arg | Description | Type
 ----|-------------|-----
+start|Start at this time.|Any
 period|Wait this many seconds between events.|int64
 ms|Wait this many ms between events.|int64